Time (Fleetwood Mac album): Release

 A few weeks after the release of Time, Fleetwood expressed his belief that Christine McVie contributed "some of the best songs of her career" and that the album encompassed a variety of styles due to the presence of four songwriters in the band.
 Christine McVie, who had already retired from live performances, notified the band that it would also be her last album appearance.
 Within a year, the line-up had split, with Mason, Bramlett and Burnette all leaving the band.
 Fleetwood informed Bramlett of her dismissal on a fax following an altercation on the band's tour bus.

 In his memoir, Burnette said that around the release of Time, he learned that Warner Bros.
-Records were planning a Rumours lineup reunion for what would later become the The Dance album.
+Records were planning a Rumours lineup reunion for what later became The Dance album.
 When Burnette shared this information with Mason and Bramlett, both were initially skeptical of this rumoured development.
 He also mentioned that Bramlett's manager did not inform her that the Time lineup would be dissolved despite being privy to this knowledge.
 Soon before her dismissal, Bramlett had purchased a one million dollar house.
 She recalled that other members of Fleetwood Mac were aware of this purchase and had referred to her as "H.O." and "homeowner".
 Once she was fired from Fleetwood Mac, Bramlett was no longer able to keep the property.
 She also hinted at some gigs that were planned after the release of Time, which never materialised.

 All of a sudden, Stevie was like, 'I'm better.
 I want to come back now.'
 What you have to understand is that Mick and I were the guys that did all the radio and promotion and TV stuff.
 We did all of it.
 I was definitely looking forward to the tour we had already just promoted.
 Evidently someone said, 'Get her out of here.'